5ten/flatfile/src/kitchensink/test.md

 ---
 published: false
+title: >-
-title: This content type displays just about all the fields netlify cms offers
+  This content type displays just about all the fields netlify cms offers and is unpublished
 draft: true
 birthdate: Oct 26th 18
 start: 'October 6, 2018 12:00 AM'